ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Cells.md

 Finally, mitosis will not proceed if chromosomes are not aligned properly.

 ### Cell Elongation (Growth)
 Growth requires water and light (photosynthesis).
-Cell elongation occurs in the G1 phase
+Cell elongation occurs in the G1 phase, where the vacuole expands and the cell walls loose